sebschlicht/xpower/README.md

 In order to install the script before it becomes a package:

+1. install the dependencies

+        sudo apt-get install xbacklight

 1. copy the script to an appropriate directory

         sudo cp xpower.sh /usr/local/bin/xpower
         sudo chmod +x /usr/local/bin/xpower

-2. register calls to this script on power mode changes via `udev` rules that change to power mode to the new one
+1. register calls to this script on power mode changes via `udev` rules that change to power mode to the new one

   **/etc/udev/rules.d/80-power-mode**: